-Fig. 15: The PEM Setup Wizard is ready to install the PEM server
+Fig. 15: The PEM Server Installer - Ready to Install

 The Ready to Install dialog will inform you that the setup wizard is ready to perform the installation.
 Click Next to start the installation.

 During the installation, progress bars will keep you informed of the progress of the update.